 - Estrogen to reduce fracture risk if post-menopausal.
 When the estrogen is discontinued, however, bone loss can increase as it happens in menopause.

 - Selective estrogen receptor modulator or SERM (raloxifene) to reduce spine fractures.
 It may have beneficial effects on other tissues.

 - Teriparatide and abaloparatide are agents being used to treat osteoporosis.
 They are once-a-day shots under the skin.
 They are known to build bone, hence their classification as anabolic agents.
 However, you can lose bone very quickly upon completion of therapy.
-Treatment is generally given for up to 2 years for these agents.
+Treatment with these agents is limited to a total of two years by the FDA.
 After stopping an anabolic agent, an anti-resorptive agent will need to be started immediately.
 If you qualify for treatment, you or a family member will need to learn how to administer these shots at home.

 - Calcitonin to slow down excessive bone activity and reduces fracture risk in the spine.
 It can also reduce pain from acute spinal fractures.
 Long-term use of the drug may not be recommended as evidence suggests it can lead to tumor growth.

 Some of these drugs, may result in atypical fractures (especially of the femur or thigh bone) with longer term use (i.e. bisphopshonates and denosumab).
 Decay in the jaw (osteonecrosis) can be seen in <1% of patients using bisphosphonates or denosumab especially in the setting of invasive dental procedures, such as tooth extractions.
 Check with your doctor about when to discontinue these medications.